CQCL/hugr/specification/hugr.md

 ### Rewriting Extension Requirements

-Extensions requirements help denote different runtime capabilities.
+Extension requirements help denote different runtime capabilities.
 For example, a quantum computer may not be able to handle arithmetic while running a circuit, so its use is tracked in the function type so that rewrites can be performed which remove the arithmetic.